EXCLUSIVE-Hyundai plans U.S. EV plant, in talks with Georgia - sources

 A spokeswoman for Yoon on Monday denied the plan as reported.

-(Reporting by Heekyong Yang in Seoul and Ben Klayman in Detroit; Writing by Kevin Krolicki; Editing by Edmund Klamann)
+(Reporting by Heekyong Yang in Seoul and Ben Klayman in Detroit; additional reporting by David Shepardson in Washington Writing by Kevin Krolicki; Editing by Edmund Klamann and Nick Zieminski)

 ((kevin.krolicki@thomsonreuters.com; +65 9180 1027; Reuters Messaging: kevin.krolicki.thomsonreuters.com@reuters.net))